ANJUALBILILLY/NATO-STO-AVT-387-IRP/README.md

-Please folloow the instructions mentioned in the respective codes
+Please follow the instructions mentioned in the respective codes